-You may feel as though the last two trimesters have flown by.
-Or perhaps there were some challenges for you and it feels longer than six months since you started this journey.
+You may feel as though the last two trimesters have flown by – or perhaps there were some challenges and it feels longer than six months since you started your journey!

-During the final trimester of your pregnancy, your body prepares itself for labour and your baby continues to grow and mature.
-He or she gains more weight, the brain continues to develop, the bones harden, the taste buds develop, and your baby may even hiccup.
+During the final and third trimester of your pregnancy, your body prepares itself for labour as your baby continues to grow and mature.
+They gain more weight, their brain continues to develop, bones harden, taste buds develop and your baby may even hiccup!

 Taking the right supplements throughout your pregnancy sets your baby up for the best possible start in life.
-For example, taking a specific probiotic in the later stages of pregnancy can help to reduce the tendency towards allergies such as eczema, especially if they run in the family.
-Antibiotics during the pregnancy, on the other hand, increase the chance of your baby being hospitalised for an infection in the first 12 months of his or her life.
+For example, taking a specific probiotic in the later stages of pregnancy can help to reduce the tendency towards allergies such as eczema.
+Antibiotics during the pregnancy, on the other hand, increase the chance of your baby being hospitalised for an infection in the first 12 months of their life.

-Boosting your intake of vitamin E-rich foods can further help reduce your baby’s risk of developing allergies and asthma.
+Boosting your intake of vitamin E-rich foods can help reduce your baby’s risk of developing allergies and asthma.
 Vitamin E also acts as an antioxidant and keeps your skin, hair and muscles healthy.
-Great dietary sources include green leafy vegetables, nuts, seeds, avocadoes and eggs.
+Great dietary sources include green leafy vegetables, nuts, seeds, avocados and eggs.

-While you may have experienced morning sickness in early pregnancy, many women have a healthy appetite in the third trimester.
+While you may have experienced morning sickness in early pregnancy, many women have a healthy appetite in the third trimester of pregnancy.
 You may, however, experience indigestion as the hormone progesterone relaxes the muscles of your digestive system, allowing stomach acid to leak back up into the oesophagus and resulting in indigestion and heartburn.
-An effective way to manage this is to eat little and often, eat slowly, avoid eating late at night, and reduce fatty and spicy foods.
+An effective way to manage this is to eat little and often, eat slowly, avoid eating late at night and reduce fatty and spicy foods.
 A peppermint or ginger tea is also very helpful.

 Congratulations on all the wonderful work you have done to support your and your baby’s health throughout your pregnancy.
 I hope you have enjoyed learning more about the different trimesters.
 Here are my top 5 tips for staying healthy in pregnancy and beyond: